shelonya/prog4/README.md

  8. write the banks monthly service fee report to the output file
  9. write a message to the console screen indicating the name of the file to which te service fee report has been written

+*Note: do not use loops other than the do-while loop indicated, arrays, structures, or classes *Note: use named constants where appropriate
+*Note: be sure to use code to verify that the output file opens